the animals of a given region or period considered as a whole.

 Local fauna also came into greater view, less fearful of cities when the hum of engines and voices died down.How the pandemic has helped and hurt animals around the world | Ula Chrobak | March 4, 2021 | Popular-Science

 Barton also noted in his letter that the area, in a post-Civil War survey, was dubbed the “Canadian Valley” because of both the climate and the high concentration of far-north flora and fauna.Skiing West Virginia’s ‘Canadian Valley’ in a banner season | John Briley | February 18, 2021 | Washington Post

 A pruner should be your go-tool for trimming and shaping your flora and fauna while preserving plant tissue and extending the life of your greenery.

 The land holds some of the best-preserved Apache archaeological sites, as well as untouched flora and fauna like old-growth trees and threatened species like ocelots, which Redniss draws in realistic detail.'Oak Flat' Chronicles a Battle to Save Sacred Land | Erin Berger | January 14, 2021 | Outside Online

 In Brazil, for instance, an app allows residents to report dead and afflicted fauna in hopes of identifying emerging outbreaks.The fight to stop the next pandemic starts in the jungles of Borneo | Brian Barth | December 2, 2020 | Popular-Science

 The area is a disturbed wetland, invaded by non-native melaleuca trees that have crowded out native flora and fauna.

 You think of the rainforest as this incredibly abundant place of fauna and animals and flora.

-Animals, especially the animals of a particular region or period, considered as a group.
+The animals of a particular region or time period.